emad-elsaid/rubrowser/readme.md

 * Module/class circle size on the graph will be relative to module number of lines in your code
 * cyclical dependencies are marked in red
+* after you move nodes around, you can download the layout as a file, then provide it when generating the graph file again with `-l file.json` it will embed the layout in the file and the graph will have the same layout by default.

 ## Why?